-Slow runs are a good opportunity to listen to your body and make adjustments to improve
+Running slow is a good opportunity to listen to your body and make adjustments to improve

-It supports those recovering from light injuries
+It supports recovery from light injuries

 It is a great introduction to the sport

 Coaches and friends would not want to scare or discourage newbies by having them run at high speeds right away.
-Besides, very few people are born as gifted runners.
+Besides, few people are born as gifted runners.
 With most people, speed and endurance are honed in the natural course of focused and long-term training.
 A slow, natural pace helps both coach and runner determine the runner’s strengths and fitness level, and build a program from there.

 Listening to the body and mind